 Premenstrual Syndrome (PMS): Symptoms of PMS such as mood swings, breast soreness, weight gain and bloating, along with acne can occur up to 2 weeks before a young women’s period.
 Birth control pills may be prescribed to stop ovulation and keep hormone levels balanced.
 Symptoms may improve, particularly when oral contraceptive pills are prescribed continuously.

-Primary Ovarian Insufficiency (POI): Birth control pills are often prescribed to girls who have ovaries that don’t make enough estrogen because of radiation and/or chemotherapy or a genetic condition such as Turner Syndrome or other conditions.
-The goal of this treatment is to regulate the menstrual cycle and keep bones healthy.
+Primary Ovarian Insufficiency (POI): Birth control pills are often prescribed to girls who have ovaries that don’t make enough estrogen because of radiation and/or chemotherapy, a genetic condition such as Turner Syndrome, or other conditions.
+The goal of this treatment is to regulate the menstrual cycle and help keep bones healthy.

 Heavy Menstrual Periods: Birth control pills can reduce the amount and length of menstrual bleeding.

 Acne: For moderate to severe acne, which over-the-counter and prescription medications haven’t cured, birth control pills may be prescribed.
 The hormones in the Pill can help stop acne from forming.
 Be patient though, since it can take takes several months before you see an improvement with your skin.